Kaikeanaaina/bubble-sort/README.md

 '''

-          declase a swap to see the array is being swapped set a base case
+          declase a swap to true to see the array is being swapped set a base case
             if swap is false
               this will return the arrya